Permafrost/Tundra/README.md

 * `$service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be suspended to only those that execute this service.

 ---

+### tundra.scheduler:restart

+Stops and then starts the Integration Server task scheduler on the server on which this service is invoked.
+If already stopped, this service will start the scheduler.
+This service can be used to fix the task scheduler if it gets stuck.

+---

+### tundra.scheduler:start

+Starts the Integration Server task scheduler on the server on which this service is invoked.
+If already started, this service has no effect.

+---

+### tundra.scheduler:stop

+Stops the Integration Server task scheduler on the server on which this service is invoked.
+No user tasks will be executed on this server by the task scheduler until the scheduler is started again.
+If already stopped, this service has no effect.

+---